kenneth-man/AWS_Cloud_Practitioner_Notes/5 - Elastic Compute Cloud (EC2).md

 - Virtual server in the Elastic Compute Cloud (EC2) that runs applications in AWS; IaaS
 - ### **Security Groups** = Firewall for EC2 instances; controls what traffic is allowed in/out of EC2 instance
 - ### **User Data** = **Bootstrap Script** launched at the first start of an instance to Install updates, software...
-- ### Use when need for full control over and instance and DB; patching OS
+- ### Use when need for full control over and instance and DB; manual patching OS

 <br>